7 Prompt Engineering Techniques That Actually Work in 2026

 Impact: 72% reduction in factual hallucinations.

 Put real data in your prompt.
-Real examples, real numbers, real code snippets, real quotes.
-The model uses this data as anchoring points.
-Without anchors, the model generates plausible-sounding content that may be completely fabricated.
+Real examples, real numbers, real code, real quotes.
+The model uses this data as anchor points.
+Without anchors, the model makes up content that sounds true but is not.

 Technique 4: Persona Specificity